"I trust no one, not even myself."

 Stalin had suffered a massive stroke.
 He would lie on that floor for over twelve hours before anyone called a doctor.
 When physicians finally arrived, their hands shook so badly they could barely examine him.
 The most powerful man in the Soviet Union — a man who had sent millions to their deaths with a signature — was dying because the system he built made everyone around him too terrified to help.

-This is not a story about power.
-This is a story about what happens when the most frightened man in the room is given absolute control.
+This is the story of what happens when the most frightened man in the room is given absolute control over everyone else in it.

 TL;DR: Why Stalin is an Enneagram Type 6